$F$-purity and the $F$-pure threshold as invariants of linkage: Introduction

-The bulk of this paper, however, deals with understanding under what hypothesis are the answers to the above questions in the affirmative.
+The bulk of this paper deals with understanding under what hypothesis are the answers to the above question in the \textit{affirmative}.
 A major roadblock to our enquiry is that the generators of the generic link are known in very few cases.
 While a mapping cone construction exists (see \cite{PS74}) to find a free resolution of the link if we know a resolution of the ideal $I$, it is quite cumbersome to carry out in practice.
 The mapping cone construction gives the explicit generators of the generic link of well-behaved ideals whose resolutions are short, like a perfect ideal of height $2$, a Gorenstein ideal of height $3$ (\cite[\S 4.10]{Kustin-Ulrich-Memoirs}), and a complete intersection ideal (\cite[Example 3.4]{Huneke-Ulrich88}).

-To get around the issue of not knowing the generators of the generic link, for an unmixed, homogeneous ideal $I$ in a polynomial ring $R$, we identify a property $\mathbf{P}$ of the pair $(R,I)$ (see Definition \ref{defn:main}) which propagates along generic links (see Lemma \ref{lemma:main}).
+To get around the issue of not knowing the explicit generators of the generic link, for an unmixed, homogeneous ideal $I$ in a polynomial ring $R$, we identify a property $\mathbf{P}$ of the pair $(R,I)$ (see Definition \ref{defn:main}) which propagates along generic links (see Lemma \ref{lemma:main}).
 Crucially, $\mathbf{P}$ only depends on the choice of a term order in $R$ and on the regular sequence defining the link, and \textit{not} on the generators of the link.

-The simple observation that the property $\mathbf{P}$ propagates along generic links is quite powerful: We show that if the pair $(R,I)$ has the property $\mathbf{P}$, then the squarefreeness of the initial ideal, $F$-purity, and the $F$-pure threshold/log canonical threshold (a numerical measure of singularity in positive characteristic/birational geometry) are each preserved along the $n$-th generic link of $I$ for every $n\geq 0$ (Theorem \ref{theorem:main}).
-This theorem and each of the items $(1)$, $(2)$, and $(3)$ listed below provide evidence in favor of an affirmative answer to \cite[Question 4.5 (a)]{Kim-Miller-Niu}.
-We now highlight the key results which we are able to prove using this point of view:
+The simple observation that the property $\mathbf{P}$ propagates along generic links is quite powerful: We show that if the pair $(R,I)$ has the property $\mathbf{P}$, then the squarefreeness of the initial ideal, $F$-purity, and the $F$-pure threshold/log canonical threshold are each preserved along the $n$-th generic link of $I$ for each $n$ (Corollary \ref{cor:Main}).
+This point of view not only greatly extends known results on $F$-singularities to arbitrary generic links and residual intersections, but also provides short, conceptual proofs of known results on the $F$-pure threshold of several families of ideals, as we now highlight: